astronomer/airflow-guides/guides/editing-task-dag-metadata.md

 ...
 ```

 If the `dag_id` changes, all metadata will start being associated with the new id's metadata.
-Since the list of DAGs is rendered during each scheduler loop, trying to access the old `dag_id` metadata directly in the UI yields an error:
+Since the list of DAGs is rendered during each scheduler loop, trying to access the old `dag_id` metadata directly in the UI will yield an error:

 ![new_dag_id](https://assets.astronomer.io/website/img/guides/changing_dag_name_new_dag.png)

-However, like TaskInstances, the `Browse->DagRuns` view still has the old id's metadata since that view reads _directly_ from the database.
+However, like in TaskInstances, the `Browse->DagRuns` view still has the old ID's metadata since that view reads _directly_ from the database.